poenmasem/GetPrivacy/README.md

 Related:
 - [Awesome Privacy](https://github.com/pluja/awesome-privacy#photo-editing-and-management) - A curated list of services and alternatives that respect your privacy because PRIVACY MATTERS.

 - [Awesome Windows](https://github.com/Awesome-Windows/Awesome#graphics) - An awesome & curated list of best applications and tools for Windows.
-(Choose FOSS softwares, as much as possible)
+(Choose FOSS softwares as much as possible)

 ### Media Player
 - [VLC](https://www.videolan.org/) - A free and open-source, portable, cross-platform media player software and streaming media server developed by the VideoLAN project.